 Plan your field trip to Grow Dat Youth Farm by filling out the following registration form:

-Interested in planning a visit for high school students or adults?
+Interested in planning a visit for college students or adults?
 Visit our Farm Tours page for information about Learning Tours.

 Teachers!
 Are you interested growing food in your classroom, building a raised bed, or starting a worm bin or composting system at your site?
 Do you want to bring a new place-based, hand-on approach to your classroom that will engage your students and get them thinking critically about sustainability?

 Grow Dat also offers workshops to fit your needs.
 We can create workshops that match your team’s interests, curriculum, and space.
 Come deepen your own understandings of soil or the history of our land, or learn some practical skills to bring plants into your class!
 Contact us and we'll create something that works for you.